 We realize that each student comes to us with different abilities and desires.
-In order to gain the most from your program, you must apply yourself.
+To gain the most from your program, you must apply yourself.
 You must do the work assigned.
-Often we have students who fall into the old "high school" patterns of letting things slide by.
+We often have students who fall into the old "high school" patterns of letting things slide by.
 Here at Myotherapy Massage College we want you to understand that your success depends upon you.
 Myotherapy's staff and the faculty are all here to help guide you through the program.

-In order to make your journey to becoming a massage therapist as enjoyable as possible, we have set up the policies and procedures in this handbook.
+To make your journey to becoming a massage therapist as enjoyable as possible, we have set up the policies and procedures in this handbook.
 It is our goal to make certain that each student allows all other students the opportunity to enjoy their school experiences.
 This Handbook is supplemental to the College Catalog-each document contains relevant policies and we have attempted to reduce duplication.
 Please review both documents carefully.

 We recognize that because of the pressure of everyday living and trying to keep up in school, there can be times of anxiety.
-When that happens, please take the time to make an appointment with the Education Director, or make an appointment for a personal interview with your instructors or any of our administrative personnel.
+When that happens, please take the time to make an appointment with Student Services or the Education Director, or make an appointment for a personal interview with your instructors or any of our administrative personnel.
 They are all willing to help you through the difficult times.

 Please use the facilities available to you for what they are intended.
 The classroom space is for study and learning.
 The break room is for relaxation and fellowship with other students.
-The Student Clinic is for the excitement of working on others and seeing them enjoy your newfound professionalism.
-All of our staff members are professionals, with a desire to help you find your way into this exciting profession.
+The Student Clinic is for the excitement and practice of practicing and developing massage therapy skills and practices while working on members of the public.
+All Myotherapy faculty and most of the college's staff are practicing massage professionals and have a desire to help you find your way into this exciting profession.